Vivekanand-R/AI-Product-Framework/README.md

 20. Product Lifecycle Management

-21. OKRs (Objectives and Key Results) for Product Teams:
-1. Objectives define what you want to achieve — ambitious, qualitative, and outcome-focused.
+21. OKRs (Objectives and Key Results) for Product Teams: 1.
+Objectives define what to achieve — ambitious, qualitative, and outcome-focused.
 2. At least, Key Results specify how to measure success — quantifiable, time-bound, and trackable.

 22. Technical Understanding & Feasibility Assessment